unoms/breadth-first-search/readme.md

-#Labyrinth - breadth-first search
+# Labyrinth - breadth-first search

-Queue data structure is used for traversing graphs and trees (BFS) Press spacebar to make the next step in the labyrinth.
+Queue data structure is used for traversing graphs and trees (BFS).
+Press spacebar to make the next step in the labyrinth.